All Calls Are Free and Confidential

 The positive side of all of this is that each stage of relapse has these distinct features.
 Relapse is easy to identify at every stage, and therefore easy to stop.

-With sound relapse prevention plan, you will have coping mechanisms and contingency plans for triggers and for relapse warning signs.
+With a sound relapse prevention plan, you will have coping mechanisms and contingency plans for triggers and for relapse warning signs.

 What to include in your relapse prevention plan (RPP)?

-The components of an effective relapse prevention plan will contain the awareness, planning, and intervention.
+The components of an effective relapse prevention plan will contain awareness, planning, and intervention.
 These are the three keys to any relapse prevention plan.
 Getting through the first few months is critical.
 Research has shown that up to 80% of relapse occurs within the first six months of recovery.

 Honest self-assessment and reflection are key components of an effective relapse prevention plan.
 Taking the time to understand the reasons you use drugs and the kinds of things going on during your recovery are the first orders in early recovery.
 Much of this can and should be done with the help of treatment professionals and support groups.

 Learning to recognize your triggers and planning for how to deal with them can assure that you will not be controlled by them.
-In short, taking stock of the people, places, and situations which you associate with using drugs will make it possible to avoid the associations these places present with using drugs.
+In short, taking stock of the people, places, and situations that you associate with using drugs will make it possible to avoid the associations these places present with using drugs.

 One of the best ways to maintain your path of recovery is to have a supportive group of people in your corner.
 Other people who are going through the same struggles can be the best sources of strength in negotiating a potential relapse.